petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 If you use Elasticsearch indexes for primary data storage (storing data not backed by a database) you can bring that data into your new Elasticsearch cluster using the [snapshot and restore approach](./upgrading-elasticsearch/backing-up-elasticsearch.md).
 In 7.2 and 7.3, Liferay's own Search Tuning indexes for Result Rankings and Synonyms are primary storage indexes.
 In 7.4, these indexes are backed by database tables.
 ```

-In Liferay 7.4 U45+/GA45+ and Liferay DXP 7.3 U14+, enhanced logging is enabled so you can know when the re-index starts and finishes for system and company indexes.
+In Liferay 7.4 U45+/GA45+ and Liferay DXP 7.3 U14+, enhanced logging is enabled so you can know when the reindex starts and finishes for system and company indexes.
 For example,

 ```log
 2023-01-09 20:44:17.730 INFO  [liferay/background_task-2][ReindexPortalBackgroundTaskExecutor:57] Start reindexing company 0